Are you thinking of healthy ways to use the abundant mangoes in this season?

 - It gives a refreshing flavor.

-- Better than any restaurant style mango sauce.
+- It's better than any restaurant-style mango sauce.

 - This is a perfect pair of spicy mango sauce for wings.

-- This mango dipping sauce is ridiculously easy, all that you need is fresh mango.
-If you are reading this post, and fresh mango is available in your pantry?
-Go, girl, half of your work done already.
-If not, include mango in your shopping list to grab them on your next visit.
+- This mango dipping sauce is straightforward; all you need is fresh mango.
+If you read this post, is fresh mango available in your pantry?
+Go, girl, half of your work is done already.
+If not, include mangoes in your shopping list to grab them on your next visit.

-- Surprisingly mango does not cost much, and it may range around a dollar for excellent quality and size.
+- Surprisingly, mango does not cost much and may range around a dollar for excellent quality and size.

 How to choose the mango?

-The mango has to be tender to touch.
+The mango has to be tender to the touch.
 It should neither too ripen nor too firm.
-The ripen mango tends to become sweeter when cooked.
+The ripened mango tends to become sweeter when cooked.
 And counterbalance with the property of the pepper.

-This spicy mango sauce is a winning blend of mango, pepper, lemon juice with a hint of natural sweetener from the mango.
-For the best results, the mango should be soft to touch.
+This spicy mango sauce is a winning blend of mango, pepper, and lemon juice with a hint of natural sweetener from the mango.
+For the best results, the mango should be soft to the touch.

 Mango.
-Obviously, this is the prime ingredient for making spicy mango sauce.
+This is the prime ingredient for making spicy mango sauce.
 There are many species of mango available in the market from Kent, Ataulfo, Hayden, Francis, and Palmer, besides plenty to name.

-Above are some of the common varieties that you find in the regular grocery stores.
+Above are some common varieties you find in regular grocery stores.
 But each offers a distinct flavor and taste.
 Try working with different varieties and choose your favorite.

 Pepper.
-Jalapeno, habanero, chipotle, Thai green chili, are some of the peppers that suit well with mango.
+Jalapeno, habanero, chipotle, and Thai green chili are some peppers that suit well with mango.
 The pepper brings the flavor and taste of mango in this recipe.
-If you do not prefer the sauce to be hotter as in 'heat,' remove the seeds before cooking them.
+If you do not prefer the sauce to be hotter than in 'heat,' remove the seeds before cooking them.

-Deseeding peppers help to make this spicy mango sauce mild but with the noticeable kick and instead the dish becoming unbearably hot.
+Deseeding peppers help make this spicy mango sauce mild but with a noticeable kick; instead, the dish becomes unbearably hot.

-Mak with habanero chili, and create your restaurant-style mango habanero sauce at home.
+Use habanero chili to create your restaurant-style mango habanero sauce at home.